 Croatia’s coast and islands, from Istria and Kvarner in the north through to Dalmatia in the south are governed by a Mediterranean climate, although it is usually several degrees cooler in the northern Adriatic than in the south.
 In the summer, the mean temperature is between 24°C and 26°C along the coast.

-- Seven nights accommodation on the ship in in air-conditioned, spacious en-suite cabins with double or twin beds, hair dryer and safety deposit box.
+- Seven nights accommodation on the ship in en-suite cabins with double or twin beds (bunks)

-- Half board meal plan as stated in the itinerary (B = breakfast, L = lunch, D = dinner, CD = Captian’s Dinner)
+- Half board meal plan as stated in the itinerary (B = breakfast, L = lunch, D = dinner, CD = Captain’s Dinner)

 - Single cabin supplement (subject to availability)